danielbonifacio/gateway-api/README.md

 You cannot get out of it.
 So if you need "token free" public link, make sure you've been added a condition in `middlewares/auth.js`.

 If you want to add another middleware, you can do it in `helpers/routerRegister.js` file.

+## Translations

+By default, the Gateway sets `en-us` as default language.
+You can change it overwritting the `process.env.API_LANG` to the JSON translation file that you want.

+Current available translations:
+- `en-us`
+- `pt-br`

+Help us make the Gateway API global: write a translation and [make a pull request](https://github.com/danielbonifacio/gateway-api/pulls).

 ## Packages and Credits